Kacperowsky14/Data_analyst_projects/README.md

-# Database_analysis_project
+# Database_analysis_projects

-The repository contains a database project.
-There is a pdf file here - a data model created with MySQL.
-And a Json file related to database management and modification.
+The repository contains the database project ( "Database Pandas and SQL")
+That is the SQL data model, and the dataframe created with Python and Pandas.

+In addition, the repository also includes projects related to the management or analysis of databases.
+The libraries that were used to create them are Pandas, NumPy, and Matplotlib